-In the years in which an LEA does not complete the Improvement Planning process, APR points will still be reported.
-However, percentages will be calculated based on the points available for non-Improvement Planning points.
-The APR percentage for an LEA that is scored on all metrics will be calculated out of 200 points on the APR, while an LEA that was not scored on the Improvement Planning will be scored out of 152 points on the APR.
-For the 2021-22 and 2022-23 school years, Improvement Planning points will not be included.
-Improvement Planning scores will not be reported publicly until 2024, when all LEAs have been assessed.
-DESE will not use APR scores to make recommendations until 2024, when complete APRs are available for all LEAs.
+In the years in which an LEA is not being scored on the Improvement Planning process, APR points will still be reported.
+Because not all LEAs will be scored on the Improvement Planning process until the 2023-2024 school year, each LEA's APR will show full points for the CSIP and Climate and Culture Survey until the 2023-2024 APR, at which time points will be awarded according to each LEA's most recent score for these items.
+No points will be awarded or possible for the Response to Standards portion of the APR until 2023-24.
+DESE will not use APR scores to make recommendations for classification until 2023-24, when complete APRs are available for all LEAs.
 For more information on the MSIP 6 timeline for reporting and classification of LEAs, see the section on the MSIP 6 Classification and Accreditation Process.